Spending Time With Baby in Hot Weather – Safety and Comfort Tips

-If you plan to take your baby to a foreign country, and particularly if you are going to spend time with your baby in hot climate, some precautionary steps are needed.
+If you plan to take your baby to a foreign country, and particularly if you are going to spend time with your baby in a hot climate, some precautionary steps are needed.

 Babies get dehydrated and overheated quickly.
 The sun’s rays are dangerous to a baby’s skin and for any baby not breastfeeding, there is the risk of food poisoning.

-Below you’ll find tips on how to make your baby comfortable and safe in hot weather.
+Here you’ll find tips on how to make your baby comfortable and safe in hot weather.

 Stay out of the sun

 Baby skin is very thin and delicate and can’t handle the sun very well.
 Babies younger than 12 months really should not be exposed to the sun at all.
 Keep your baby in the shadow and protect him with thin clothes and hats.
 Sunscreen cream is really a last resort solution, as it can contain harmful substances.
 If you really need to use sunscreen, use one specially made for babies and with really high sun protection factor.